hugoledoux/mywebsite/_drafts/rules-happy-latex.md

 And you shall put the source file (eg [IPE](http://ipe7.sourceforge.net), OmniGraffle, Illustrator, etc.) there as well for future use.

-### 8. In your BibTeX file, you shall use curly brackets for words/letters you want to have capitalised in the title.
+### 8. In your BibTeX file, you shall use curly brackets for words/letters you want to have capitalised in the title

 The other fields are not affected by this.
 LaTeX does this to uniformise the capitalisation in all citations.